 New Sushi Facility,

-To further expand their services, the client employed a main contractor to build a new 8,250m2 food manufacturing facility at their existing site in Northampton.
+To further expand their services, the customer employed a main contractor to build a new 8,250m2 food manufacturing facility at their existing site in Northampton.
 The new building is now dedicated to produce and distribute fresh pre-packed sushi.
 JD Cooling and JD Power were employed to carry out all the design, supply, installation and commissioning of all refrigeration and main electrical works.

 Refrigeration Services – The new secondary cooling system comprises of: